FUMBBLPlus/boardball/mod/README.txt

    Windows Explorer should open with the JNLP file selected.

 4. Right click on the selected file and you should be able to open it with Boardball by choosing "Open With" entry of the context menu.
+Either

+   a) you are able to start the JNLP file with Boardball
+   b) or you can add another program to start with (by choosing Open with
+      directily or Open With > Choose deafult program)

+   In case of (a), you are done.
+   In case of (b), browse BOARDBALL.BAT to run with.
+Hopefully this has to be
+      done only once.

 Once started, please do the recommended Client Setup (below).

 Client Setup